jubalh/gontributions/README.md

 The **GONTRIB_TEMPLATES_PTH** environment variable can be used to change the path in which it will look for this.

+## Usage
+Please read the USAGE.md file for more hints on how to use gontributions.

 ## Features
 Search for commits in:
 - [x] Git